chris-casper/chris-casper.github.io/_posts/2025-08-12-Recycling-Old-Crypto-Miners.md

 - Electronics with a Pi 3 CM
 - Has USB WiFi and Bluetooth

 They can be found on eBay for around $50.
 If you see one for sale for over a hundred, message the seller and offer them around $50.
+They need 12VDC barrel connector or POE, it draws too much for USB.
+It's also not great for solar power (12-15W) and not recommended.

+There is also a 4G module available if you have cell coverage and want remote access.
+The "Quectel EG25-G Mini PCIe 4G Mobile Broadband Card w/ Antennas" originally were pricy but can be found on eBay pretty economically.
+I ordered some and will update once I noodled them out.
+There are some data only plans for a few dollars a month.

 Reach out to WeHooper at [Mountain Mesh](https://mtnme.sh/) in Georgia.
-They have a number of options.
-They have Nebra Pi hats that use 40 pin headers (that can also be used on normal Raspberry Pis), [MESHTOAD](https://mtnme.sh/devices/MeshToad/) USB that works for any PC and working on an M2 format card.
+They have a number of options: Nebra Pi hats that use 40 pin headers (that can also be used on normal Raspberry Pis), [MESHTOAD](https://mtnme.sh/devices/MeshToad/) USB that works for any PC and developing an M2 format card (still early prototype).
 Hop on their Discord and inquire.

 ### Shucking

 Honestly, I rip out the USB board.
 I keep the WiFi and stick that in the single USB port.
-Bluetooth isn't useful up a tower.
+Nebra Bluetooth adapter is VERY short range and doesn't have any connectors for an external antenna.

 Make sure all other boards are mounted correctly, no cables are loose, etc. Then stick the Nebra hat on the 40 pin header.